Tembrel/expressions/README.md

 The Ant build will download the Apache Ivy jar that manages dependencies.
-By default it will not use an existing Ivy installation, but this can be changed.
+By default it will not use an existing Ivy installation or cache, but this can be changed by overriding properties.
-It uses `~/.ivy2/expr-cache` as the Ivy cache directory, and this, too, can be changed.
+See the [Ivy build properties file]( ivy/build-ivy.properties
+) for details.

 ## Issues FAQ